Prabhanshu1808/Rock-Paper-Scissor/README.md

 # Rock-paper-scissor

-This project is based on Spring boot application
+This project is based on Spring boot Microservice application

 #### Technology used
 - Java 17 : programming language